Latvia golden visa: The Ultimate GuideInvest in charming Latvia and obtain residence in the European Union.

-But believe it or not, Latvia actually has one of the oldest and longest-running residence by investment programs in Europe.
+Believe it or not Latvia actually has one of the oldest and longest-running RBI programs in Europe that allows you to obtain a Latvian residence permit by investment.
 It launched back in 2010 when it was in a financially dire situation and needed the foreign investment to get back up on its feet.

-Like other similar programs, it’s specifically geared toward high-net-worth individuals and families, but it actually offers the cheapest way to obtain residence in Europe.
+Like other similar programs it’s specifically geared toward high net-worth individuals and families, but it offers the cheapest way to obtain residence in Europe.

-Also known as the Latvian Golden Visa, investors are offered residence in exchange for an investment of a set amount.
+The Latvia Immigrant Investor Program, also known as the Latvian Golden Visa, offers investors residence in exchange for an investment of a set amount.

-Things were great when the program had its heyday back in 2012-2014, raking in nearly €900 million annually and approving nearly 2,500 applicants and over 3,000 of their dependents.
+Things were great when the Latvian residence permit by investment program had its heyday back in 2012-2014, raking in nearly €900 million annually and approving nearly 2,500 applicants and over 3,000 of their dependents.

-It used to charge no government fees, but since the popularity of the program absolutely skyrocketed, the government ‘wised up’ and added extra fees.
+It used to charge no government fees, but since the popularity of the investor visa scheme or program skyrocketed, the government ‘wised up’ and added extra fees.

 But Golden Visa programs in Southern Europe like Portugal, Spain, and Greece, have been gaining more and more traction at the expense of Latvia.

-It remains to be seen how Latvia’s Golden Visa fares in the future, and if it will still be able to interest foreign investors with its real estate and pro-business climate.
+It remains to be seen how Latvia’s Golden Visa fares in the future, and if it will still be able to interest foreign investors with its property and pro-business climate.